 longwood’s orchid extravaganza

-LONGWOOD GARDENS’ annual Orchid Extravaganza, in Kennett Square, Pennsylvania, runs through March 27, 2016.
+LONGWOOD GARDENS’ annual Orchid Extravaganza, in Kennett Square, Pennsylvania, runs through March 25, 2018.
 Details and ticket information is at this link.
-For more about Greg Griffis’s beginning orchids class, click here.
+For more about Greg Griffis’s beginning orchid class, click here.

 MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its seventh year in March 2016.
 In 2016, the show won three silver medals for excellence from the Garden Writers Association.
 It’s produced at Robin Hood Radio, the smallest NPR station in the nation.
 Listen locally in the Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) Mondays at 8:30 AM Eastern, rerun at 8:30 Saturdays.
 Or play the Jan.
-25, 2016 show right here.
+25, 2016 show using the player up top.
 You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).